HelenEBates/dinner_money/README.md

 * If you already have postgres you can can create the database with `bin/rails db:create`

+* You might need to install tailwind then run `rails tailwindcss:install` to generate the necessary files

 * run the server with `rails s`

+* Run `rails tailwindcss:build`